-- Bake for 50-60 minutes or until the top is light brown and a toothpick inserted in the middle comes out clean.
+- Bake the cake until the top is light brown and a toothpick inserted in the middle comes out clean (about 45-55 minutes).

 - Let the cake cool in the pan for about 20 minutes.
 If it looks like it stuck to the sides a bit, carefully run a butter knife around the edges.
 Then, with a cooling rack on top of the pan (upside-down), flip the cake so that it comes out of the pan and is sitting on the cooling rack.